Cooking for one doesn’t require a fully stocked kitchen.

 You don’t need a full knife set.

-One sharp, reliable knife can handle:
+One sharp knife can handle:

 - Vegetables